Rishiraj-S/monash_uni_projects/minor_thesis/readme.md

+#A Novel Machine Learning Framework for Identifying Predictive Biomarkers of FGFR Targeted Therapy in Breast Cancer

+## Description
 This project was my minor thesis during my Master of Data Science course.
-The topic of the project is - A Novel Machine Learning Framework for Identifying Predictive Biomarkers of FGFR Targeted Therapy in Breast Cancer
+The project focuses on developing a machine learning approach to identify biomarkers for FGFR inhibitor therapy in breast cancer.
+It involves an extensive review of breast cancer, FGFR signaling, and current challenges in FGFR therapy, followed by a detailed methodology for data collection, preprocessing, and the use of machine learning algorithms for feature selection and model training.
+The research aims to predict the response of FGFR inhibitors using a novel machine learning pipeline, enhancing personalized oncology and treatment efficacy.
+The thesis also includes a comprehensive analysis of the selected features, discussing their biological relevance and potential implications for breast cancer treatment.